shenhuiying2017/azure-docs.es-es/articles/active-directory/active-directory-branding-localize-azure-portal.md

 <properties
-pageTitle="Adición de personalización de marca de empresa a la página de inicio de sesión en la versión preliminar de Azure Active Directory | Microsoft Azure" description="Sepa cómo agregar imágenes y texto de personalización de marca específicos del idioma a una página de inicio de sesión de Azure." services="active-directory" documentationCenter="" authors="curtand"
+pageTitle="Add language-specific company branding to your sign-in page in the Azure Active Directory preview | Microsoft Azure" description="Learn how to add a language specific company branding pictures and text to an Azure sign-in page" services="active-directory" documentationCenter="" authors="curtand"